-This snapshot was taken in Matanzas, Cuba, April 10, 1960.
+NEW YORK, N. Y., MONDAY, MAY 30, 1960 This snapshot was taken in Matanzas, Cuba, April 10, 1960.
 A typical street scene, it could have been taken any afternoon in any Cuban town in the past year.
 The camera fan who took this picture reports that everywhere he went the people were extraordinarily friendly and courteous, and genuinely happy to see an American tourist walking about the way most Americans do in foreign lands with a camera.
 American tourists have been few in Cuba the past year.
 The Wall Street monopolists and the State Department have been scaring them away by pumping frightening stories into the press about what is going on in the tropical island, and the steamships that take vacationers to South America skip Havana, once a main port of call.
 As a typical example of the lying propaganda, filled with loaded words and phrases, we offer the following from the April issue of the widely circulated magazine "Popular Photography."
-It is the lead item in a column on the best places for camera fans to take vacations abroad: Militant photo by J.H. ends, probably they are only possible in some of the more heated corners of Latin America and the Middle East.
+It is the lead item in a column on the best places for camera fans to take vacations abroad: "When taking pictures in a totalitarian country, it is of some importance to avoid getting lynched, shot, or arrested.
+Any of the three might climax a hitherto perfect day of picture taking.
+All three are serious possibilities to be reckoned with.
+As for the more dire Militant photo by J. H. ends, probably they are only possible in some of the more heated corners of Latin America and the Middle East.
 "While Americans are being shown the so-called 'friendly face of Cuba' in government-sponsored advertisements, Cubans are being fed fiery speeches and fulminating editorials that vilify the American government.
 "When I was in Cuba this fall, the streets and hotels were crawling with armed youths.
 Sentries with pistols, rifles, and grenades were posted around government buildings and urged visitors to move on quickly.
-High army officers showed up unarmed in public places, but then they were followed by a bodyguard carrying a submachine gun.
-Some of the friendly faces, fired up by anti-American speeches, and what they have been reading in the Castro press, might react in a most unfriendly way towards a camera-pointing gringo.
-"Cuba is offering some tempting savings (one-half your air fare refunded if you stay four or more days in a Havana hotel).
-It has good weather, gambling, and beaches But I would ask first before shooting pictures in the tense atmosphere of Cuba today, and damn the posey quality you get.
-And I would be very wary of armed and uniformed types and of taking pictures of government buildings."
-Fake Bid Made By Democrats On Peace Issue Two Parties Plan Grab Of Free TV By Gladys Barker Grauer Socialist Workers Candidate For U.S. Senate, New Jersey You'd think the Democrats and Republicans would be satisat it? fied with their stranglehold on this country's politics.
+High army Fake Bid Made By Democrats On Peace Issue Hit Republican Foreign Policy Two Parties Plan Grab Of Free TV By Gladys Barker Grauer Socialist Workers Candidate For U.S. Senate, New Jersey You'd think the Democrats and Republicans would be satisat it? fied with their stranglehold on this country's politics.
 But they want to strengthen their monopoly even further.
 To that end the Senate is completing hearings on Bill S-1371, which would practically sew up all free TV political time for the two capitalist parties.
 The measure, sponsored by several liberal Democrats, including Magnuson (Wash.) and by Adlai Stevenson, 1956 Democratic presidential candidate, ditelevision networks to rects make free time available for eight weekly, nationwide broadcasts by presidential nominees.
-The measure provides that no party whose presidential candidate obtained less than 4 per cent of the popular vote in the previous election shall be entitled to participate in the broadcast series.
+The measure provides that no party whose presidential candidate obtained less than 4 per cent of the popular vote in the previous election shall be entitled to participate in the broadbreath it declares: cast series.
 As no minor party in 1956 polled 4 per cent of the vote (2.5 million) - let alone 10 program." per cent of the vote (6.2 million) which Sen. Magnuson suggested as the minimum - socialists for provoking Khrushchev.
-At (Continued on Page 2) (Continued on Page 4) Hit Republican Foreign Policy While Offering More of Same By Harry Ring Are you opposed to Republican foreign policy because it might lead to war?
+At (Continued on Page 2) (Continued on Page 4) While Offering More of Same By Harry Ring Are you opposed to Republican foreign policy because it might lead to war?
 Or are you against it because it isn't tough enough toward the Russians?
 Do you favor ending the arms race?
 Or do you want a step-up in the arms program?
 Are you against violating the borders of other countries?
-Or are you just against getting caught If the answer is "yes" to any or all of these questions, then Dobbs Urges the Democratic party wants your Labor to Block vote in November.
-The May 22 foreign policy Anti-Cuba Drive declaration of the Democratic Advisory Council comes out four-square against lack of "integrity.' labor to oppose the capitalist-in-Meanwhile, Democratic naspired campaign against the tional chairman Butler reaches Cuban revolution, Farrell Dobbs Kefauver (Tenn.), and endorsed for the mud bucket and hurls declared at a May 20 New York the McCarthyite smear charge meeting that "if there was a that the Republicans are "soft on union leadership worth its salt Communism." it would hold an emergency con-The Advisory Council declaravention of the AFL-CIO to ortion flays the Administration for being divided on the crucial issues of disarmament and halting nuclear tests.
-Where do the Democrats stand on these issues?
-The statement doesn't say.
-It calls for "a new drive for a world of peace."
-And in the same by 150 people at the Militant breath it declares: "We must step up our defense of the audience indicated the Presidential aspirant Adlai Stevenson criticizes Eisenhower
+Or are you just against getting caught the Democratic party wants your vote in November.